reuk/wayverb/docs_source/hybrid.md

 Here, $RT60$ is the time taken for the reverb tail to decay by 60dB, and $V$ is the room volume in cubic metres.
-In the [Waveguide]({{ site.baseurl }}{% link waveguide.md %}) section the complexity of a waveguide simulation was given as
+In the [Waveguide]({{ site.baseurl }}{% link waveguide.md %}) chapter, the complexity of a waveguide simulation was given as
 $O(V f_s^3)$ for a space with volume $V$, at sampling frequency $f_s$.
 Given that $f_s$ is proportional to the waveguide cutoff frequency, which in turn may be set proportional to $V^{-\frac{1}{2}}$ by +@eq:schroeder, the waveguide